 An expungement may also give you the right to treat the offense as if it didn't occur in answering questions on applications.
 However, the federal government (including immigration authorities) always have the right to ask about expunged offenses because federal law is supreme over state law.

 When Can You Expunge a Criminal Offense in Virginia?

 Adult criminal records expungement is extremely limited in Virginia.
 Convictions can never be expunged under current law.
 However, if you were not convicted, you may be eligible for expungement in these situations:

 - You pled not guilty and were acquitted (found "not guilty") of the charges by a judge or jury.

 - You were charged with contempt of court in a civil case but were acquitted.

 - You are the defendant in a criminal case where the prosecutor decides not to prosecute and abandons all charges—usually through a motion for nolle prosequi (nolle pros)

 - Your name or identity was stolen and used in another crime.

 - You were convicted of a crime but received an absolute pardon.

-If you need to seek an expungement or have been charged with a crime, call our office today to schedule a free consultation to learn how our experienced criminal defense team can help you build your defense.
+If you need to seek an expungement or have been charged with a crime, call our office today at 703-556-0004 or use the Contact Us box to schedule a free consultation with a Fairfax Virginia Expungement and Criminal Defense Lawyer.
+Learn how our experienced criminal defense team can help you build your defense.